ThemeLearning

 In most countries, literacy among a particular cohort of adults stagnated or even declined over time as skills were underutilized.

-In Haiti, the blue line shows that the literacy rate of women aged 20–34 years in 2000, 26-40 years in 2006 and 37–61 years in 2017 slightly decreased.
+In Burkina Faso, the blue line shows that the literacy rate of women aged 20–34 years in 2003, 27-41 years in 2010 and 38–62 years in 2021 remained relatively stable.
 And yet, because more young women are becoming literate, the red line shows that the literacy rate among 20-34 year-old women has been increasing over time.

 The literacy skills that these assessments are measuring are very basic.
 They show if people are able to read a simple sentence.
 Functional literacy, whereby people can read and interpret written instructions, formal letters, or contracts is a different matter.